-Type of equity Voluntary Termination or Termination for Cause Involuntary Termination Normal Retirement Death or Disability Change-in- Control Non-qualified Unvested options Unvested options Unvested options Vesting of options Vesting stock options are forfeited. are forfeited. are forfeited. accelerates. accelerates.
-Participant has Participant has Participant has Participant or his All other 90 days to exercise 90 days to exercise three years to estate has one terms of vested options. vested options. exercise vested year to exercise stock options options. vested options. apply.
+Voluntary Termination or Termination Type of equity for Cause Involuntary Termination Normal Retirement Death or Disability Change-in- Control Non-qualified stock options Unvested options are forfeited.
+Participant has 90 days to exercise vested options.
+Unvested options are forfeited.
+Participant has 90 days to exercise vested options.
+Unvested options are forfeited.
+Participant has three years to exercise vested options.
+Vesting of options accelerates.
+Participant or his estate has one year to exercise vested options.
+Vesting accelerates.
+All other terms of stock options apply.